pyconau/2021-website/data/Page/social.md

 There will be _hallway_ video chat rooms in venueless available throughout the whole conference, make sure to check it out.

 If you are keen on hosting online games, there will be plenty of opportunities during breaks or on Sunday.
-If you want a new chat room for your event or book a video chat, drop a message to  **#Social events** channel and we can arrange it.
+If you want a new chat room or book a video chat, drop a message to  **#Social events** channel and we can arrange it.